-Proposed Amendments to Rule 506 and Form D
+Amendment to Rule 506

-The SEC has proposed Rule 506(c), which, if adopted, would permit the use of general solicitation and general advertising in the offer and sale of securities under Rule 506, provided:
+Rule 506(c) permits the use of general solicitation and general advertising in the offer and sale of securities provided:

-- all purchasers of securities must be accredited investors, either because they qualify as accredited investors under Regulation D or the issuer reasonably believes that they do at the time of the sale of the securities: and - the issuer must take reasonable steps to verify that the purchasers of the securities are accredited investors.
+- all purchasers of securities are accredited investors, either because they qualify as accredited investors under Regulation D or the issuer reasonably believes that they do at the time of the sale of the securities; and - the issuer takes reasonable steps to verify that the purchasers of the securities are accredited investors.

-Rule 506(c) would eliminate the prohibition on general solicitation and advertising.
+Rule 506(c) eliminates the prohibition on general solicitation and advertising.
 As a consequence, a number of forms of solicitation (e.g., advertisements, email, internet media, television and radio) can be used.
 Issuers would also be able to conduct seminars where prospective purchasers are invited by general advertising.
-It should be noted, however, that SEC rules will still prohibit false or misleading statements.
+It should be noted, however, that SEC rules still prohibit the making of false or misleading statements.

-Other provisions of Regulation D (e.g., definition of accredited investor and the resale restrictions) will not be changed if Rule 506(c) is adopted.
-An issuer relying on Rule 506(c), therefore, must comply with all of the other applicable requirements of Regulation D.
+Other provisions of Regulation D (e.g., definition of accredited investor, integration and the resale restrictions) have not been changed.
+An issuer relying on Rule 506(c), therefore, must comply with all of Regulation D's other applicable requirements.

 Issuers planning to take advantage of Rule 506(c) will have "to take reasonable steps to verify that purchasers of the securities are accredited investors."
-The SEC did not propose any verification standards.
 In the SEC's view, whether the steps taken are "reasonable" is an objective determination, based on the particular facts and circumstances of each transaction.
 Under these standards, issuers may not be able to rely on the certificate of a purchaser of the purchaser's accredited investor status.
 Additional steps may have to be taken.